nanopb/nanopb/docs/reference.rst

 :dest_struct:   Pointer to structure where data will be stored.
 :returns:       True on success, false on IO error, on detectable errors in field description, if a field encoder returns false or if a required field is missing.

 In Protocol Buffers binary format, EOF is only allowed between fields.
 If it happens anywhere else, pb_decode will return *false*.
+If pb_decode returns false, you cannot trust any of the data in the structure.

 In addition to EOF, the pb_decode implementation supports terminating a message with a 0 byte.
 This is compatible with the official Protocol Buffers because 0 is never a valid field tag.